 Ever wanted to iterate and test an avatar without uploading it?
 Well, with Avatars 3.0, now you can!

-In the SDK's Builder window, you can now select "Build & Test" at the bottom.
+In the "Builder" tab of VRChat SDK control panel, you can now select "Build & Test" at "Offline Testing" section.
 When you click this, your avatar will be built, and then copied into a folder.

 When you launch VRChat, you'll be able to access this avatar locally by looking in the "Other" section of the Avatar menu!
 Only you will be able to see it, but you can make changes to your avatar, click "Build & Test" again, and after a short build, your avatar will be updated.
 Simply re-select the avatar in your menu and click "Change" again, and you'll swap into the new testing avatar.

 This avatar is only visible to you!
 To everyone else, you'll look like you're wearing the last avatar you were wearing before swapping into the local test avatar.
 For our AV3 testers, this made iteration a TON faster.
 We hope you like it!

 To delete the copied local test avatar, go to "Content Manager" tab of the VRChat SDK control panel.
 You will see your avatar in "Test Avatars" section at the bottom.
 Click "Delete" and it will disappear from "Other" section of the Avatar menu when you reopen it.

 Simulated eye movement is where your eyes will move around, looking at things around you.
 This isn't eye tracking-- as in, we don't have a way for you to input data from eye tracking devices-- but it is a pretty good way of making your avatar look more "alive".

 You can preview your setup in the editor and adjust how your avatar's eyes look in a combination of states, which are used to determine how your eye bones are set up.